-As you’re preparing for an upcoming trip you go through your calendar to make sure that all of your appointments are still in good standing.
+As you’re preparing for an upcoming trip you go through your calendar check if your calendar appointments are in the right time zone.
 So far, so good.

 You hop on the plane and a couple of hours later you’re at your destination.
 While there, you receive an invite to meet with a client once you get home.
 You add it to your online calendar and everything appears fine…for now.

 When you get home and check your calendar, suddenly there’s a conflict.
 While you’re away in a different time zone — your phone automatically adjusted the times of all of your existing appointments.
 Then, it shifted them back once you returned in your time zone.

 Time Zone Support.

 This isn’t necessarily a bad thing.
 In fact, it makes sense.
 If you were in London on a trip and had a conference call with your team in San Francisco at three PM — your phone would have to shift the time.

 This way you would be notified when it was three PM in San Francisco — even though you’re in London — and you would be there for your call at the correct time.

 To set or not set Time Zone Support

 There are generally two ways to think about this concept.
 For starters, you can simply leave Time Zone Support on.
 If you do — you need to remember to assign and pair all the right time zones to the right events.
 In this case, you would assign Pacific Time to all events happening at home in San Francisco.
 The conference call would be set for three PM PST.

 Your other options would be to tell your calendar not to adjust events to the time zone you’re currently in.